Nathanwoodburn/HSDBatcherGUI/README.md

 # BidderGUI

 Easy to use HSD Bidder built on C# .net framework
-**WARNING YOU NEED TO REMEMBER WHAT BID/BLIND YOU ADDED**
-If you don't you might not be able to reveal your bid.
 This version only works with HSD v5 or greater.
 If you have below this version use [this release](https://github.com/Nathanwoodburn/HSDBidderGUI/releases/tag/1.1.0.0)

 ## Instructions